5 Foods to Lower Bad Cholesterol Naturally

 While not a single food, following an overall clean, low-carbohydrate eating pattern coupled with intermittent fasting can have a profound impact on cholesterol markers.

-This approach lowers triglycerides, increases HDL, reduces small LDL particle size (associated with higher heart disease risk), and decreases inflammation (measured by C-reactive protein).
+This approach supports triglycerides, increases HDL, reduces small LDL particle size, and supports discomfort (measured by C-reactive protein).

-By restricting carbs and timing eating periods, you can reverse insulin resistance, fatty liver disease, and other metabolic issues that contribute to dyslipidemia.
+By restricting carbs and timing eating periods, you can reverse insulin resistance, fatty liver, and other metabolic issues that contribute to dyslipidemia.

 The Takeaway?